sverres/sverres.github.io/ntnu/mapbox/mapbox-polygon-kartografi.md

 >Interpolation types:

-> - ["linear"]: Interpolates linearly between the pair of stops just less than and just greater than the input.
+> - "linear": Interpolates linearly between the pair of stops just less than and just greater than the input.
-> - ["exponential", base]: Interpolates exponentially between the stops just less than and just greater than the input. base controls the rate at which the output increases: higher values make the output increase more towards the high end of the range.
+> - "exponential", base: Interpolates exponentially between the stops just less than and just greater than the input. base controls the rate at which the output increases: higher values make the output increase more towards the high end of the range.
 With values close to 1 the output increases linearly.
-> - ["cubic-bezier", x1, y1, x2, y2]: Interpolates using the cubic bezier curve defined by the given control points.
+> - "cubic-bezier", x1, y1, x2, y2: Interpolates using the cubic bezier curve defined by the given control points.

 Kilde: [https://docs.mapbox.com/style-spec/reference/expressions/#ramps-scales-curves](https://docs.mapbox.com/style-spec/reference/expressions/#ramps-scales-curves)